 - 3/4 whipping cream

 - Cocoa for dusting

 - Combine the coffee and liqueur.
 Snap the cookies in half.
 Dip each piece in the coffee mixture – hang onto the cookie and make sure it soaks up as much of the liquid as possible.
 Place 3 halves in the bottom of 4 glasses, pressing into the bottom of the glasses so the pieces fit.

 - Beat the cream in a medium bowl until soft peaks form.
 Add the sugar and marsala and beat until billowy – about 30 seconds.
 Add the mascarpone and beat until well combined.

 - Dollop half of the cream mixture between glasses.
 Add another layer of coffee-mixture soaked biscuits.
 Spoon the remaining cream mixture on top of the biscuit layer.
-Finish with a dusting of cocoa.
+Cover with plastic wrap and chill for 4 hours or overnight if time permits.
+Finish with a dusting of cocoa just before serving.